BGSpiegl/GCparagon/README.md

 [Software Dependencies](#software-dependencies)

 ### Recommended Installation Procedure
-First, move into the directory where you want to store the GCparagon code and clone **this branch** of the [GitHub repository][github repo]:
+First, to get all the download instructions and additional output from the publication, move into the directory where you want to store the GCparagon code and clone **this branch** of the [GitHub repository][github repo] (~63 MiB):

 `git clone --branch including_EGAS00001006963_results --single-branch https://github.com/BGSpiegl/GCparagon.git`

-If you want to clone **the whole repository**, use the following command instead:
+If you want to clone **the latest release** instead, use the following command instead:

 `git clone https://github.com/BGSpiegl/GCparagon`